nih-cfde/use-case-library-build/library/EPIC-15-perform-security-audit.md

 ---
 title: Perform security audit
-blurb: Perform security audit on resources accessed by users
+blurb: Acquire data use trails for users and analyze them for violations
 user-stories:
 - USERSTORY-2
 - USERSTORY-57